 The Psychology of Colors and Health

 The next element of logo design to consider is the colors you use.
-Colors have a strong psychological impact on the people who see them.
+Colors have a strong psychological impact on the people who see them and are therefor really important to consider when branding for the medical industry.
 For example, two of the most popular colors for medical logos are blue and red.

 Blue is generally a conservative color.
 It conveys trust, serenity, and reliability.
 Dark blues tend to be more formal than light blues.

 Red may convey excitement or passion.
 It also represents blood and is a common choice for medical companies that use hearts in their logos.
 It’s important to choose the right shade of red if you decide to use it, since you really don’t want something too bright.

 Now let’s take a look at a logo that we designed to see how these three elements might come together.